HammazAhmed2105/Prefetch-Analysis-Lab/index.md

 ## Note
 1. Our goal is to look at the malicious executables that ran, which directories they accesses, how many times they were ran, and a bit more.

-Here’s the properly structured content formatted for GitHub:

 ```markdown
 # Analysis and Steps